 In multiple world regions, other unrelated root crops are also referred to as Yam.
 For example, in the united states, the orange-fleshed sweet potatoes are often referred to as Yams, and in Japan, konjac corms are often referred to as yams.
 However, all these are totally different from what we use.

-The type of Yam we use is commonly referred to as puna yam, true yam or African Yam.
+Yam – The type of Yam we use is commonly referred to as puna yam, true yam, or African yam.
 It has a dark brown rough skin with off-white flesh.
-They can be boiled, roasted or fried.
-If you live outside Africa like the united states.
-The best place to find true yams will be the ethnic market or online stores.
+They can be boiled, roasted, or fried.
+If you live outside Africa like the united states, the best place to find true yams will be the ethnic market or online stores.
+You can read more about the true yam to learn more.

 Growing up, we use what we call Mortar and Pestle to pound the Yam until it becomes smooth and doughy.
 This takes a lot of time, energy, and sweat but now, I’ve mastered the use of the hand mixer for making my pounded Yam, and this has made life a lot easier.